photon1503/az-native/labs/lab-04/readme.md

     }
     ```

     >Note: This function is not at it's final state.
-Later on we will bind the function to a queue and also write the payment status as a response message to the queue.
+Later on we will use pub/sub to receive the payment request and also publish the payment status as a response message.

 ## Task: Extend the Entity Function to transfer funds from one account to another